hellohehehelen/MCRA_reconstruction/README.md

 # MCRA_reconstruction
-A pipeline to reconstruct ancestral sequences
+A pipeline to reconstruct ancestral sequences created by Dr Francesc Coll